hyperloop11/forty-jekyll-theme/elements.md

 <!-- Content -->
 <p>
 	I am a software developer.
 My aim, whatever I do, is to achieve excellence and perfection in my work.
-I am currently in Second Year at IIT Dhanbad.
+I am currently in Final Year at IIT Dhanbad.
 I love participating in hackathons, transforming ideas in software and learning new technologies, languages and tools.
 </p>
 <hr>
 <center>